-Mr. Fung Siu Kit, Ronny Mr. Leung Chi Hung Mr. Tse Yuen Ming
+Mr. Leung Chi Hung Mr. Tse Yuen Ming

 In accordance with the Bye-Laws, one-third of the Directors will retire from office at the Company's annual general meeting.
-In accordance with bye-law 84 of the Bye-Laws, Mr. Fung Pak Kei, Mr. Fung Siu Kit, Ronny and Mr. Leung Chi Hung will retire by rotation at the forthcoming annual general meeting of the Company.
-Mr. Fung Siu Kit, Ronny has notified the Board that he will not be standing for re-election as an Independent Non-executive Director at the forthcoming annual general meeting of the Company and will retire by rotation pursuant to bye-law 84 of the Bye-Laws at the conclusion of the forthcoming annual general meeting of the Company.
-Only Mr. Fung Pak Kei and Mr. Leung Chi Hung, being eligible, will offer themselves for re-election at the forthcoming annual general meeting of the Company.
+In accordance with bye-law 84 of the Bye-Laws, Mr. Ho Hon Chung, Ivan, Mr. Fung Wa Ko and Mr. Tse Yuen Ming will retire by rotation at the forthcoming annual general meeting of the Company and, being eligible, offer themselves for re-election.